Fairfield University Presents

 CO 326 & CO 497 Palliative Care Communication: USA & Ireland

 Spend a week of your summer in Galway, Ireland earning three credits while participating in a unique educational opportunity at the National University of Ireland.
-This exciting course is open to Communication/PR majors/minors; BPH majors/minors; BSN; Health Studies minors; and Health Professions students; as well as Graduate students who are interested in exploring palliative care communication from intercultural (USA & Ireland) perspectives.
+This exciting course is open to Communication/PR majors/minors; BPH majors/minors; BSN; Health Studies minors(elective 2); Social Science Core (for on Communication Majors/Minors); and Health Professions students; as well as Graduate students who are interested in exploring palliative care communication from intercultural (USA & Ireland) perspectives.

 CO-326/CO 497: Palliative Care Communication: USA & Ireland, is an interdisciplinary, intercultural, course that applies a bifocal, communication and health care, lens, to the study of palliative care.
 CO 326 is intended to explore this relatively new area of health care delivery (quality of life vs. cure) and the critical role communication plays in accomplishing the interdependent goals of providers, patients, and families in the US and Ireland.
 Since palliative care should be for all chronically- and/or terminally-ill patients across the life-cycle, students will critically examine, from both health care and communication perspectives, the differences in palliative care delivery in the US and Ireland.

 July 21-31, 2018

 Prerequisites: Comm/PR and/or BPH majors or minors; BSN majors: Health Studies minor; Health Professions (pre-med, pre-pa, pre-dental, etc.) students, rising juniors and seniors; Graduate students; or professor permission.

 Afternoon: Service-Learning: Palliative Care Services @ University Hospital (1/2 the class, A-M)

 - Wednesday, July 25, 2018: Classroom lecture in am.